hasselalcala/DaysOfZeroKnowledge/Day20.md

 ![Install circom and snarkjs](https://raw.githubusercontent.com/hasselalcala/DaysOfZeroKnowledge/main/images/circom_10.png)

-Once that we’ve installed circom and snarkjs, let’s build a circuit that we know two numbers (call them a and b) that multiply together to give c, without revealing a and b.
+Once that we’ve installed circom and snarkjs, let’s build a circuit that we know two numbers (call them "in1" and "in2") that multiply together to give "out", without revealing "in1" and "in2".

 ![What is a circuit?](https://raw.githubusercontent.com/hasselalcala/DaysOfZeroKnowledge/main/images/circom_11.png)